jpjones76/SeisIO.jl/docs/CONTRIBUTE.md

 * segments with very few data points (`length(S.x[i]) < 10`)
 * data that are neither seismic nor geodetic (e.g. timing, radiometers, SO₂ flux)
 * empty `:resp` fields
 * empty or unusual `:loc` fields.
 There is no standard way to describe a scientific instrument's position.
-For example, inertial seismometers alone can use any of these conventions:
+For example, inertial seismometers can use any of these conventions to describe location:
-  - [lat. lon, (ele or depth), az, inc]
+  - [lat. lon, (ele or depth)]
   - [easting, northing, (ele or depth), lat, lon], where [lat, lon] is the cooordinate system origin
   - [UTM-x, UTM-y, (ele or depth), UTM-zone]
   - [r, θ, lat, lon], where [r, θ] is a position relative to an origin at [lat, lon] (rare)
+  - In addition, adding positional descriptors to `:loc` (e.g., seismometer azimuth and incidence angle) introduces more ambiguity: for example, azimuth can be measured clockwise from north (cartographical) or counterclockwise from east (mathematical).
+The former is more common in geosciences, but many authors in the literature use the latter.

 You don't need to plan for others' PEBKAC errors, but nothing on the above list is a mistake.